BManoff/BManoff/README.md

 ### Hi there 👋

+## My name is Brian Manoff

+# I'm currently studying in the ** Data Science ** curriculum at Codeup! 🏫

+🧠 I'm currently interested in learning more about:
+- Python
+- SQL
+- Machine Learning
+- AI

 <!--
 **BManoff/BManoff** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.